A pair-based approximation for simplicial contagion: Results

 \section{Results}

-In this section we analyse the pair-based approximation of the simplicial SIS model, and compare it with the corresponding individual-based approximation.
-In particular, we will focus on the fraction of infected individuals, denoted as $\rho(t) = \av{I(t)}$, and on its steady-state value $\rho^*$.
-We will study $\rho^*$ as a function of the model parameters, specifically the rescaled infection rates $\lambda = k\beta/\mu$ and $\lambda_\Delta = k_\Delta \beta_\Delta / \mu$, and also compare the prediction of the models with the results of numerical, stochastic simulations on a random simplicial complex (RSC) \cite{iacopini2019simplicial}.
-We will show that pair-based simplicial SIS model better predicts both the epidemics threshold and the nature of the phase transitions, i.e., continuous or discontinuous, of the spreading process.
+In this section, we analyze the pair-based approximation of the simplicial SIS model.
+We first present a semi-analytical derivation of the epidemic threshold.
+Then, we compare the predictions of the pair-based and individual-based approximation with the results of stochastic simulations on synthetic simplicial complexes.
+We show that the pair-based simplicial SIS model better predicts not only the epidemic threshold and the nature of the phase transitions, i.e., continuous or discontinuous, but also the temporal evolution of the spreading process.

-While for the individual-based model the stationary density $\rho^*$ can be evaluated analytically \cite{iacopini2019simplicial}, the pair-based model is not analytically tractable, and we were not able to find a closed-form expression for the steady-state equilibrium.
-For this reason, the stationary density $\rho^*$ is obtained by numerically integrating Eqs.~\eqref{eq:sis_simplagion_secondorder_normalized} for a sufficiently long time window, such that the system reaches the steady-state.